Preprocessing#

 Apply a polynomial beam hardening correction to a sinogram.

-This function applies a polynomial correction to each view of the sinogram by evaluating powers of the sinogram values and weighting them by the coefficients in alpha, while also including the original linear term (the sinogram itself).
+This function applies a polynomial correction to each view of the sinogram by evaluating powers of the sinogram values and weighting them by the coefficients in alpha.

 The corrected sinogram is computed as: